Face masks during the COVID-19 pandemic in the United States: Trump criticism of Joe Biden

-After former vice president and presumptive Democratic presidential candidate Joe Biden wore a black mask and sunglasses during a Memorial Day ceremony (his first major out-of-home appearance in two months), Trump shared a Twitter post by Fox News commentator Brit Hume that ridiculed the outfit, captioned "This might help explain why Trump doesn’t like to wear a mask in public."
+After former vice president and presumptive Democratic presidential candidate Joe Biden wore a black mask and sunglasses during a Memorial Day ceremony (his first major out-of-home appearance in two months), Trump shared a Twitter post by Fox News commentator Brit Hume that ridiculed the outfit, captioned "This might help explain why Trump doesn't like to wear a mask in public."
 In an interview the next day, Biden criticized Trump for sharing the post, and for being a bad role model for the American public.
 He argued that "presidents are supposed to lead, not engage in folly and be falsely masculine."
 During a subsequent media appearance, Trump described Biden's decision as being "very unusual", as "he was standing outside with his wife, perfect conditions, perfect weather."
 He added, "I thought that was fine.
 I wasn't criticizing him at all.
 Why would I do a thing like that?"
 After a reporter refused a request by Trump to take off his mask because it had muffled his voice, Trump accused him of "want[ng] to be politically correct."

 In a June 2020 interview with The Wall Street Journal, Trump argued that some people were wearing masks to "signal disapproval" of him, and said of Biden's use of masks, "It's like he put a knapsack over his face.
 He probably likes it that way.
 He feels good that way because he does.
 He seems to feel good in a mask, you know, feels better than he does without the mask, which is a strange situation."

 In-person campaign events

 Trump returned to holding public campaign events for his 2020 re-election campaign in mid-June 2020, beginning with a rally in Tulsa, Oklahoma on June 20.
 Masks were optional, and not worn by the majority of participants, nor was social distancing enforced.

-Trump then appeared at a Students for Trump event in Phoenix, Arizona, on June 23.
-Despite the state of Arizona had recently become a major hotspot for new COVID-19 cases.
-Phoenix, having enacted a health ordinance requiring the wearing of masks in public, Mayor Kate Gallego stated that the city would "[not] be focused on enforcement during the rally."
+Trump then appeared at a Students for Trump event in Phoenix, Arizona, on June 23, despite the state of Arizona having recently become a major hotspot for new COVID-19 cases.
+Phoenix enacted a health ordinance requiring the wearing of masks in public; Mayor Kate Gallego stated that the city would "[not] be focused on enforcement during the rally."
 The owners of the megachurch where the event took place announced that it had installed an ionizing air purifier system that could "kill 99.9% of the virus".
 The media disputed the claimed efficacy.
 Once again, the majority of attendees did not wear masks.

 On July 3, Trump also made an appearance at an Independence Day fireworks event at Mount Rushmore in South Dakota (a state that had been known for its laissez-faire approach to the pandemic with few public health orders), where masks were once again optional, and social distancing was explicitly left unenforced.

 By contrast, Biden's campaign employed more "drive-in" rallies, and smaller-scale gatherings with social distancing and mask usage.